The warmer months of the year are quickly approaching, and with them comes preparing your pools for summer!

 Right now, as you know, S and I are part of the downtown Toronto condo community, but in our 5-10 year plan, a house is definitely on our radar.
 And having grown up with a pool for a big chunk of my childhood, and now being fully equipped with the knowledge of preparing a pool for any season, Betz Pools has risen to the top for backyard pool options for our future home.
 But of course, we will have plenty of other research to do then, too!
+Like what type of backyard storage unit we will need to buy, for example.
+As we need somewhere to be able to store all of our swimming pool and garden essentials.
+We’ve heard that these utility storage sheds by backyard storage are meant to be quite good in this area, so that’s why it is important that we do enough research to be able to get the best one possible.
 As we’re both pretty hands-on guys who are always up for a good home-reno, we’ll see what kind of inspiration we end up getting from eieihome down the line.
 For now, wishing all of you with backyard pools good luck with your openings.
 And for next winter, now you’ve got your secret weapon!

 Nick Joly | Inspired by Nick